findtharun/tech-interview-central/DBMS/SQLIndexes/Readme.md

 ### Clustered

-A Clustered Index determines the physical order of data in a table.
-(Basically they sort the data). **A Table can only have one Clustered Index, However that Index can be a composite Index**.
+- A Clustered Index determines the physical order of data in a table.
+(Basically they sort the data in Ascending Order by default, but we can created Desc as well).
+- **A Table can only have one Clustered Index, However that Index can be a composite Index**.

 ```
 Composite Clustered Index